-Here are some simple steps that you can easily follow to assist you to access a relaxing trance state and experience self-hypnosis.
+Here are four simple steps that you can easily follow to assist you to access a relaxing trance state and experience self-hypnosis.

-"Simply by realising that I have that confidence now it’s an experience that is familiar to me allowing me to know that every time I want to feel confident I can access that confidence because it is part of me and feeling confident comes naturally to me and that means that I can confidently do all that I want knowing that confidence is mine now."
+"Simply by realising that I have that confidence now, it’s an experience that is familiar to me.
+It allows me to know that every time I want to feel confident, I can access that confidence because it is part of me and feeling confident comes naturally to me.
+That means that I can confidently do all that I want knowing that confidence is mine now."